Elon Musk selling techno track he produced about NFTs as an NFT

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 The NFT song tweet is being sold on a platform called Valuables.
-The new digital outfit is built on blockchain outlets Ethereum and Matic Network which enable users to tokenize and sell individual tweets.
+The new digital outfit is built on blockchain outlets Ethereum and Polygon which enable users to tokenize and sell individual tweets.

 "Owning any digital content can be a financial investment, hold sentimental value, and create a relationship between collector and creator," Valuable said on its Frequently Asked Questions page.
 "Like an autograph on a baseball card, the NFT itself is the creator’s autograph on the content, making it scarce, unique, and valuable."